Why Google Trends is one of the best product research & eCommerce tools

 flat-trajectory

-• Avoid “rollercoasters” like this as they’re usually not organic growth, but rather impermanent boosts in interest from a media event or advertising campaign:
+• Rollercoasters” or momentary spikes like this are usually not organic growth, but rather impermanent boosts in interest from a media event or advertising campaign:

-Now that we know what to look for, let’s revisit our list of apparel subcategories.
+Now that you know what to look for, revisit your list of apparel subcategories.

 Searching each subcategory on Google Trends and applying the above criteria, “luxury fashion” emerges as the most promising option, with a steady, long-term rise in search interest.